Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 \subsection{Broadening the Extracted Policy}

-Sometimes, an extracted policy includes many combinations of conditions under which some data can be accessed, typically reflecting business logic rather than privacy concerns.
-For example, the extracted \diaspora policy has 44~views (out of \diasporaFinalViews) that reveal profile data under various conditions--- if the profile belongs to the current user, or to the author of a public post, or to the author of a comment on a public post, etc. But by our understanding, a \diaspora user's profile is generally public, except for a few columns guarded by the \texttt{public\_details} flag.
-If this interpretation holds, we can simplify the policy by \emph{broadening} it.
+Sometimes, an extracted policy includes many combinations of conditions under which data can be accessed, reflecting business logic rather than privacy concerns.
+For example, the extracted \diaspora policy has 39~views (out of \diasporaFinalViews) that reveal a profile under various conditions: if it belongs to the current user, or to the author of a public post, etc. But based on our understanding, a \diaspora user's profile is intended to be public, except for a few columns guarded by the \texttt{public\_details} flag.
+This means we can simplify the policy by \emph{broadening} it.

 We can broaden the policy with the help of \name's view pruning (\Cref{sec:policy:prune}).
 First, we write down four simpler, broader views to capture the relaxed conditions for accessing profiles: \begin{enumerate}[itemsep=3pt] \item \begin{compactsql} SELECT id, first_name, ...
-FROM profiles \end{compactsql} \textit{(For all profiles, some columns are always visible\ldots)} \item \begin{compactsql} SELECT * FROM tags, taggings WHERE tags.id = taggings.tag_id AND taggings.taggable_type = 'Profile'; \end{compactsql} \textit{(\ldots and so are the profile taggings.)} \item \begin{compactsql} SELECT * FROM profiles WHERE public_detail = TRUE \end{compactsql} \textit{(All columns are visible if profile has ``public details''\ldots)} \item \begin{compactsql} SELECT * FROM profiles, people WHERE profiles.person_id = people.id AND people.owner_id = MyUserId \end{compactsql} \textit{(\ldots or if the profile belongs to the current user)} \end{enumerate} We add these to the policy and re-run view-pruning, which removes 41~of the 44 profile-related views as redundant.
+FROM profiles \end{compactsql} \textit{(For all profiles, some columns are always visible\ldots)} \item \begin{compactsql} SELECT * FROM tags, taggings WHERE tags.id = taggings.tag_id AND taggings.taggable_type = 'Profile'; \end{compactsql} \textit{(\ldots and so are the profile taggings.)} \item \begin{compactsql} SELECT * FROM profiles WHERE public_details = TRUE \end{compactsql} \textit{(All columns are visible if the profile's ``public details'' flag is set\ldots)} \item \begin{compactsql} SELECT * FROM profiles, people WHERE profiles.person_id = people.id AND people.owner_id = MyUserId \end{compactsql} \textit{(\ldots or if the profile belongs to the current user.)} \end{enumerate} We add these to the policy and re-run view-pruning, which removes 36~of the 39 profile-related views as redundant.
 This process spares the human from having to reason about view subsumption, which can be tedious and tricky.
 (For example, the remaining three views, which pertain to the current user's contacts, are \emph{not} subsumed by the ones that we added!)